CamioCam/examples/batch_import/README.md

 ## Using the [Video Importer](https://github.com/tnc-ca-geo/video-importer) with Camio Box

-The open source [video importer](https://github.com/tnc-ca-geo/video-importer) allows one to specify a set of hooks that describe how the importer should interact with the segmentation and labeling service of your choosing.
-To use the video-importer with the Camio service, one must supply the
+The open source [video importer](https://github.com/tnc-ca-geo/video-importer) allows you to specify a set of hooks that describe how the importer should interact with the segmentation and labeling service of your choosing.
+To use the video-importer with the Camio service, you must supply the
 [`camio_hooks.py`](camio_hooks.py) module as the value for the the [`--hooks_module` argument](https://github.com/tnc-ca-geo/video-importer#hook-module) of the video importer.